-9474 (Accounting 5361) Corporate Taxation (Pass/Fail)
+Accounting 5361 Corporate Taxation (Pass/Fail)

-Federal income taxation of corporations and their shareholders: problems of organizing and capitalizing a corporation, determinants of the corporate income tax base, non liquidating and liquidating distributions, reorganizations, and penalty taxes.
+Prerequisite(s): Admission to MACC or MTAX program; or consent of instructor.
+Federal income taxation of corporations and their shareholders: problems of organizing and capitalizing a corporation, determinants of the corporate income tax base, non-liquidating and liquidating distributions, reorganizations, and penalty taxes.